 You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.

 To change your PCP, call Member Services.
 The change will be effective the first day of the following month.